Skip to main content

-If you encounter a bird that has collided with a window and is still alive but clearly injured, please contact one of the following wildlife rehabbers:
+NOTE!
+If you encounter a bird that has collided with a window and is still alive but clearly injured, please contact a wildlife rehabilitator BEFORE taking action - find a rehabber near you using https://ahnow.org.

 Want to stop window collisions before they happen?